Wind Breaker (manhwa)

 Wind Breaker is a South Korean manhwa released as a webtoon written and illustrated by Yongseok Jo.
 It was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from December 2013 to July 2025, with the individual chapters collected and published into 26 volumes.
 The manhwa has been published in English by Line Webtoon.
+The series was cancelled after it was discovered the series author was plagiarizing other works via tracing.

 Plot

 Jo "Jay" Ja-hyeon wants to ride bikes because he looks up to his uncle Jo Mahyeon who was a professional cyclist.
 Jay received a bike from his uncle and has been obsessed with cycling ever since.
 Later Jay finds out about an event called League of Streets, where cyclists form teams to compete against each other.
 This event is when Jay starts to make a name for himself.